Nemesis-AS/frontend-mentor-four-card/README.md

 ## Progress

-You can view the webpage here.
+You can view the webpage [here](https://nemesis-as.github.io/frontend-mentor-four-card/).

-## To DO

-1. Fix the borders.
-Can anyone help me with this?